ImperaLuna/veridion_product_deduplication_challenge/README.md

 #### How do we merge rows?

-Since we know we are handling duplicate data I believe the first step should be figuring out what data types are we working with and creating a function to properly merge the rows.
+Since we know we are handling duplicate data, I believe the first step should be figuring out what data types are we working with and creating a function to properly merge the rows.

 * **Analysing Arrays**